piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Merrill, Stephen, and Richard Levin and Mark Myers. *A Patent System for the 21st Century*, Washington, D.C.: The National Academic Press, 2004.

-+ Menn, Joseph. *All the Rave—The Rise and Fall of Shawn Fanning’s Napster*, New York: Crown Business, 2003.
++ Menn, Joseph. *All the Rave—The Rise and Fall of Shawn Fanning's Napster*, New York: Crown Business, 2003.

 + Mihevc, John. *The Market Tells Them So: The World Bank and Economic Fundamentalism in Africa*, New Jersey: ZED books, 1995.